-LOVE IS NOT A CRIME!
 CRIMINALISATION OF HOMOSEXUALITY: FROM PRISON TO THE DEATH PENALTY

-- Countries have jurisdictions which criminalise private, same-sex, consensual sexual activity. - Jurisdictions can or do impose the death penalty for same-sex intimacy.
+- 61 countries have jurisdictions which criminalise private, same-sex, consensual sexual activity.

+All of them criminalise men and 42 criminalise women. - 11 jurisdictions can or do impose the death penalty for same-sex intimacy.